santiagvalencia/ddpg_helicopter/README.md

 # ddpg_helicopter

 This repository contains the code developed as part of the assignment for AE4350 Bio-Inspired Intelligence and Learning for Aerospace Applications.
+More information about the helicopter model is available [here](https://santiago-valencia.com/posts/helicopter-simulation/helicopter_model.html).

 # Scripts